-Description of 21st Century Skills: This subject has been designed to stimulate student curiosity and creativity, with student choice being encouraged in learning and assessment tasks.
+This subject has been designed to stimulate student curiosity and creativity, with student choice being encouraged in learning and assessment tasks.
 Students will utilise ICT literacy skills and collaboration skills within small ensembles, and communication skills will be built upon in the performance of songs and their own compositions.

-Description of the Learning: This subject explores the elements of music, with a focus on learning through playing musical instruments.
-Students will have the opportunity to play a variety of instruments, including guitar, bass, drums, keyboard and ukulele.
-They will also look into electronic music using programs such as GarageBand or Soundtrap.
+This subject explores the elements of music, with a focus on learning through playing musical instruments.
+Students will have the opportunity to play a variety of instruments, including guitar, bass, drums, keyboard and ukulele, as well as look into electronic music using programs such as GarageBand or Soundtrap.
 Throughout the semester, students will present the following four major tasks:

-- > Rhythm
+- Rhythm

 - Harmony

 - Structure elements

 - Melody

-Description of the Assessment: Students will be assessed on their implementation of the various elements of music into their performances.
+Students will be assessed on their implementation of the various elements of music into their performances.
 There will be the opportunity to present major tasks in a variety of ways including: